Stainless Steel In Dentistry

 - Disadvantages of Stainless Steel:

-- Bitterness is very high owing to distorted and strained lattice structure.
+- Bitterness is very high owing to a distorted and strained lattice structure.

 - It has less corrosion resistance as compared to other types.